syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### 3. extend()

 extend() method takes only a single argument.
-The single argument can be a set, list, tuples or a dictionary.
+The single argument can be a set, list, tuples, or dictionary.
 It automatically converts into a list and adds to the list. extend() method will take only an iterable as a parameter.

 **With Sets**